-Tammy L. Whitcomb was appointed as the acting Inspector General for the U.S. Postal Service Office of Inspector General in February 2016.
-Ms. Whitcomb has served as the Deputy Inspector General since November 2011.
+The Governors of the U.S. Postal Service appointed Tammy L. Whitcomb as the third Inspector General of the U.S. Postal Service on November 29, 2018.
+Prior to her appointment, Tammy served as the Acting Inspector General for the U.S. Postal Service Office of Inspector General since February 2016.
+Ms. Whitcomb has also served as the Deputy Inspector General since November 2011.
 In years prior, Tammy served as the Assistant Inspector General for Audit.
 Tammy came to the Postal Service in November 2005 as an Audit Director.

-Tammy holds a Bachelor's Degree in Accounting and Business Administration from W. J. Bryan College in Dayton, Tennessee and is a Certified Public Accountant, a Certified Internal Auditor, and a Certified Information Systems Auditor.
+Tammy holds a Bachelor's Degree in Accounting and Business Administration from W. J. Bryan College in Dayton, Tennessee and is a Certified Public Accountant and a Certified Information Systems Auditor.